Right to sit: Manitoba

 In 1888, Manitoba passed the Shops Regulation Act, the highlight of which was "the requirement for employers to provide a sufficient number of suitable seats or chairs for the use of their female employees who shall be permitted to use the same when not necessarily engaged in their work or duty."

 New Brunswick

 In 1916, the Statutes of New Brunswick were amended to grant the right to sit for female workers.
-The law was repealed on November 18th, 1974.
+New Brunswick's Factory Acts of 1946 and 1952 granted suitable seating for all employees regardless of sex.
+The 1952 Factory Act was repealed on November 18, 1974.

+Nova Scotia

+In Nova Scotia, the Statutes of 1912 granted suitable seating to women workers.
+The law stated that "Every employer shall at all times provide and keep in the shop occupied by him a sufficient and suitable seat or chair for the use of every female employed in such shop, and shall permit her to use such seat or chair when not necessarily engaged in the work or duty for which she is employed in such shop..."

 Newfoundland and Labrador

-The Newfoundland and Labrador Regulation 2012 states that employers in Newfoundland and Labrador states that if a "worker in the course of his or her work has a reasonable opportunity to sit without detriment to his or her work, an employer shall provide and maintain suitable seating for the worker's use to enable him or her to take advantage of that opportunity."
+The Newfoundland and Labrador Regulation 2012 states that employers in Newfoundland and Labrador must guarantee that a "worker in the course of his or her work has a reasonable opportunity to sit without detriment to his or her work, an employer shall provide and maintain suitable seating for the worker's use to enable him or her to take advantage of that opportunity."
 The law further states that seating must be "suitably designed, constructed, dimensioned and supported for the worker to do the work, including, where necessary, a footrest that can readily and comfortably support the feet."
 If standing during work is necessary, the employer must "provide an antifatigue mat, footrest or other suitable device to provide relief."

+Northwest Territories

+Occupational Health and Safety Regulations of Northwest Territories states that "If there is a reasonable opportunity for a worker to work while seated without substantially detracting from the work, an employer shall provide and maintain (a) a seat that is suitably designed, constructed, dimensioned and supported for the worker to do the work; and (b) if needed, a footrest that can readily and comfortably support the worker’s feet."

+Nunavut

+Nunavut's Occupational Safety and Health Regulations states that "If there is a reasonable opportunity for a worker to work while seated without substantially detracting from the work, an employer shall provide and maintain...a seat that is suitably designed, constructed, dimensioned and supported for the worker to do the work; and (b) if needed, a footrest that can readily and comfortably support the worker's feet."